Instagram Contact

 Don’t forget about the interest rate percentage!
 A rate even 0.5% lower could save you thousands over the lifetime of the loan.
 If you need help during this step, consult a broker.

 Try to find a home that balances the lifestyle you desire and what you can afford.
-You should also consider your plan, like whether you want to have children or move around a lot.
+You should also consider your future plans, like whether you want to have children or move around a lot.

 Make a list of your must-haves (layout, property size, schools, public transportation) and nice-to-haves (fittings, design, outdoor space) so you have an idea of what you’re looking for.